Flow Reactors: Slurry and Solids Handling

 Solids and Slurries Handling in Flow Reactors

 Suspended solids (intentional or otherwise) are a common feature of many chemical processes.
-Examples include reactions with catalysts, live cells, slurry feeds, impurities and precipitated products.
+Examples include slurry reactions such as catalytic reactions, live cells, slurry feeds, impurities and precipitated products.
 The absence of low throughput reactors which can handle slurries under flow conditions has severely limited the progress of flow technologies in this field.

 Handling solids under flow conditions requires reactors with a simple internal geometry, as well as channel diameters which are large enough to prevent bridging.
 Good mixing is also essential to maintain a uniform solids-liquid dispersion.
 In horizontal transfer lines, good mixing is required to keep solids suspended and moving, and for which high axial velocity with turbulent flow is required.
 Stagnant pockets where solids can settle out need to be eliminated by keeping the diameter of the channels uniform, and by using long-radius bends.

-Coflore reactors have been designed to work well with solids by the use of free moving agitators within the process channels, which generate efficient radial mixing via rapid transverse movement of the flow reactor block.
+Coflore reactors have been designed to work well as slurry reactors, compatibly engineered with solids by the use of free-moving agitators within the process channels, which generate efficient radial mixing via rapid transverse movement of the flow slurry reactor block.
 Good mixing, combined with a simple cell geometry, and comparatively large inter-stage channels, provide an effective means of keeping slurries flowing through the reactor.